doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried percolation problem implementation using dynamic connectivity data structure and it's Union-find  functions.
 Unfortunately the course where I'm learning it is in Java, so  I'm just focusing on the logic for now and trying to implement it in C++.

 **Thoughts** : Very hectic day coming tomorrow.
 Really a challengeto keep up with the challenge.

+# 100 Days Of Code - Log

+### Day 73: August 6, 2020

+**Today's Progress**: Revised about model evaluation and selection, classifier decision functions, Precision-Recall curves and ROC curves.
+Also, read aboutthe various hyperparameters used in a decisiontree and how they affect classification.

+**Thoughts** : Many assignmentsare due now and I am feeling kinda hectic.
+Need to set up a time table or schedule to complete them all.